 What are the mask requirements for flying into Peru?

-You will be required to wear a double mask on the plane.
-Face shields are no longer required on airplanes in Peru.
+You will NO LONGER be required to wear a double mask or any mask on the plane.
+Face shields are no longer required on airplanes in Peru either.

 Is there a quarantine requirement for Peru on arrival?

-There is no quarantine requirement upon entry to Peru unless you are symptomatic on arrival or from South Africa or Botswana or have had a stopover in those countries.
+There is no quarantine requirement upon entry to Peru unless you are symptomatic on arrival.

 Should I worry about the Travel warnings from the State Gov site about increased crime?

 If you are traveling to Cusco or the Sacred Valley rest assured, this is one of the safest places to visit in South America.
 The local people are kind and generous.
 While pickpocketing can happen at any time, we are not suffering any increase in crime on travelers nor terrorism in the Sacred Valley or Cusco.
 Lima, however, can be dangerous and requires more attention to your trip and a few extra safety measures.

 2. Peru Travel Restrictions for Covid-19 once you have Arrived in Peru.

 What are the requirements to travel around Peru once I arrive and how to travel safely?

 You may be required to have a complete vaccine card OR a negative PCR for some places but no longer seems to be enforced.